Bombay Cats At A Glance:

 • The Bombay has very distinct golden eyes, which have been called “new-penny eyes”

-• As kittens, Bombays are born with a faint tabby-like striping, which fades as they grow
+• As kittens, they are born with a faint tabby-like striping, which fades as they grow

 • They are easy to train

 o Most cats are known for being very independent.
 They do what they want when they want.
 And if you want them to do something differently…HA!
 Good luck!
-Bombay cats, however, are fairly easy to train.
+This breed, however, are fairly easy to train.
 It is always recommended to clicker train or treat train a cat.
 But Bombay cat breeds are usually easier to train than others.

-• Bombay Cats are fiercely loyal to their owners
+• Bombays are fiercely loyal to their owners

 o Like the Black Panther, they love their packs.
 And there are fiercely loyal to their pack.
 So if you have a Bombay, they will love you and be loyal to you FOREVER!